CiscoDevNet/yangsuite/README.md

 ## Prerequisites

 To use the resources in this repository, you must install Docker on the system where you want to run YANG Suite.
-Go to https://docs.docker.com/get-docker/ for downloads.
-Instructions on how to install Docker and the docker-compose client can be found at https://docs.docker.com/compose/install/.
+In addition, since this YANG Suite repository uses Docker Compose, your system needs Docker Compose.
+Docker Desktop for Mac and Docker Desktop for Windows installations include Compose and you can install those using instructions at https://docs.docker.com/install.
+For Linux, follow [these specific instructions to install Docker Compose on Linux systems](https://docs.docker.com/compose/install/#install-compose-on-linux-systems).

 ## Quick Start with Docker: